Dad recounts night family was shot by neighbor: ‘I was just protecting my kid’

 White is thankful the suspect is in custody.

-“Thank God, my kids can rest, my family can sleep in peace.”
+“Thank God, my kids can rest, and my family can sleep in peace.”

 The arrest of the shooter means Kinsley can also come home from staying with other family members.
 Her mom was trying to protect her by having her stay with a cousin.